-If students are ill, they should report to the counseling secretary.
-The medical room is located in the counseling office.
+If students are ill, they should report to the main office.
+The medical room is located in the main office.
 The medical room is designed to provide basic first aid only.
 The school provides no medication.

 Accidents and emergencies should be referred to a teacher immediately.
-If you wish to go home because of an accident or illness, you must check with the counseling office secretary and then sign out.
+If you wish to go home because of an accident or illness, you must report to the main office and then sign out.